Green Ridge man charged with sexually assaulting teen

 The girl said the first incident happened at a home in the city in August when Everett pushed her against a wall and had intercourse with her before she shoved him away and bit his arm, the affidavit said.

-She told the CAC interviewer Everett had sex with her again at the same residence in October, according to police.
+She told the CAC interviewer Everett had sex with her again at the same residence in October, police said.

-In addition to the rape count, Everett was charged with sexual assault, statutory sexual assault, indecent assault by forcible compulsion and indecent exposure.
+Everett was also charged with sexual assault, statutory sexual assault, indecent assault by forcible compulsion and indecent exposure.